Why I came out of retirement to play in the NRL Masters

 Speaking to my wife Jo on the phone after our last match, she could sense how much this tournament had meant to me.

-“You sound like your 20 again,” she said.
+“You sound like you’re 20 again,” she said.
 It felt like I was 20 again.
 It felt like an achievement to get through these games and play to the best of my ability.

 And that’s exactly what we did and the feeling of satisfaction for me and my teammates was immense.